Ouranosinc/analogues_spatiaux/docs/advanced_en.md

 - __Density factor__: Changing this allows more or less cities within the search radius for analogues.
 Selecting more cities results a potentially more accurate result, but may take more time to locate the matches.

-- __Realization sorting__: This option allows you to choose how the realizations are ordered on the top of the results page.
-By default, they are ordered by a combination of both the analogue's quality and the realization's representativeness (see above).
-You may choose to order by only the analogue quality, or only the realization representativeness score, or the product of both.

-- __Analogy ranking__: This option allows you to choose how the best analogue for each city is chosen.
-By default, the analogue closest to the target city, within 1% of the minimal analogue quality, is chosen.
-Other options include choosing an analogue closest to other analogues, an analogue furthest from other analogues, or an analogue closest to the target city's population density.

-- __Show all analogies__: By default, realizations for which all analogues are average or poor quality are not shown.
+- __Show all analogies__: By default, realizations for which all analogues are of poor quality are not shown.
 This option overrides the default behaviour.

+- __Number of Simulations__: By default, 12 simulations are chosen, to get a good representative spread of the future climate.
+You may choose to increase this up to 24, or (not recommended) decrease this down to 6.

+- __Choice of Analogue__: This option allows you to choose how the best analogue for each city is chosen.
+By default, the analogue with the best score is chosen.
+Other options find analogues within 1 percentile of this optimum: the analogue which is closest to the target city or the analogue closest to the target city's population density.